 An informal hearing was held yesterday (8 March 2016) at Town Hall, Colchester with developers, Planning Inspectorate, Town and Borough Cllrs, Wivenhoe Society and interested residents.
 We now wait to hear the outcome.
 UPDATE: July 2016 - the appeal was dismissed so planning approval now goes ahead.

 A meeting was held on Monday 25th January 2016 between Wivenhoe Town Council and Cllr.
 Rodney Bass to discuss the issues regarding the Wivenhoe Cycle Path.
-Here is an audio file of the meeting.

-|Latest on Neighbourhood Plan
+Latest on Neighbourhood Plan

 Residents are encouraged to leave feedback and comments on the NP's website.